HOW TO ESTIMATE THE COST OF BUILDING A HOUSE (page 1)

 ESTIMATED NUMBER OF WOOD BOARDS

-The wood boards will be needed for the making of the lintels and .
-Before the or lintels are made they are first shaped by the action of wood fixed together with nails and the inside of the wood board is confirmed to be in accordance with the actual shape required for the pillar or lintel.
+The wood boards will be needed for the making of the lintels and pillars.
+Before the pillars or lintels are made they are first shaped by the action of wood fixed together with nails and the inside space of the wood board is confirmed to be in accordance with the actual shape required for the pillar or lintel.

 HEIGHT OF THE ROOF AND WOOD REQUIRED FOR IT

-The height of the roof determines the number of wood required as well as the sizes of the woods for the of the .
+The height of the roof determines the number of wood required as well as the sizes of the woods for the roofing of the building.

-Additional woods can approximately be added in the case of joining and unforeseen .
+Additional woods can approximately be added in the case of joining and unforeseen designs.

-(THIS IS JUST THE PAGE ONE THE FOLLOWING IN THE NEXT PAGES UNDER THIS CATEGORY)
+(THIS IS JUST THE PAGE ONE CHECK THE FOLLOWING IN THE NEXT PAGES UNDER THIS CATEGORY)

 NUMBER OF ALUMINUM FOR ROOF